nayan-tech/nayan-blog/source/_posts/fast_api_nayan_blog.md

 ![Fig 10: Upload the file using the browse button.
 Hit execute to test out your new API](https://cdn-images-1.medium.com/max/2930/1*kS3AAjZj1gaKhNGgau9Hgg.png)

 Fig 11 shows the result on hitting the ***Execute ***button.
 The Response body shows the json created from the csv file.
 I agree the json could be formatted in a much better way 😄, but the goal to parse the csv successfully using FastAPI was achieved.

+Fast API is a great framework which can also be used to build APIs for Machine Learning tasks as well.
+Artifical Intelligence is on the rise these days and FastAPI can help in building services which can be easily deployed on production.

 ![](https://cdn-images-1.medium.com/max/2838/1*d19dAtrKXLRXRHmJFScxNQ.png)
 > I will be posting more blogs with **FastAPI** as the major tool and will be creating REST services for AI purposes as well.